hyfydistro/daily-algorithm-problems/beginners start here/javascript-problems/search-product-list/can-store/README.md

 The `<select>` element is a form control and can be used in a form to collect user input.

-**Why use preventDefault when <select>-ing options**
+NO, NOTHING HAPPENS WHEN YOU ON CHANGE OR SELECT OR CLICK TO THE SELECT INPUT.
+NO DATA IS SENT UNLESS YOU CREATE AN AJAX REQUEST AND ADD AN EVENT LISTENER TO IT.

 `select` works the same way as inputs.
 It just gives you preset options to choose from.

-However, it does not work alone.
-It needs a button.???
+**Suggestion**

+A Developer suggest to attach the event listener to the `<button>` element instead of the select input.
+Use an `id` to the select input to collect its data instead to having the event listener do so.

+* `indexOf` is a method of JavaScript String that searches the string for matching text. `indexOf` will return `-1` if a match was not found, or the number of the index where the match starts; This method returns `-1` if the value to search for never occurs.

 ## Credits